 With hereditary cataracts (which is the most common kind for Aussies), they do tend to occur in both eyes, but not necessarily at the same time.

 This condition is also known as Collie eye anomaly, which is commonly seen in Collies and Australian Shepherds.
-It is a mutation that can lead to retinal detachment and eventual blindness.
+It is a mutation that, in some cases, can lead to retinal detachment and eventual blindness.
 Surgery might help stop the condition from progressing but can’t reverse the damage.

 Coloboma is a condition linked to Collie eye defect in which there is a hole in the lens, retina, choroid, optic disc, or iris.
 This condition needs to be carefully monitored by your vet.

 Distichiasis is an eyelash disorder that occurs when eyelash hairs grow inside the eyelid, which then rub against the surface of the eye.
-Your dog will probably be rubbing at their eye with a paw, and the eye might be watery and red.
+Your dog may also be rubbing at their eye with a paw, and the eye might be watery and red.

 Distichiasis can cause pain and discomfort and usually requires surgery, as plucking the hairs is just a temporary measure.
 The eyelashes will just grow back in the same place.